maximux13/Trend/README.md

 # Trend

-Trend is a website example made with AngularJS
+Trend is a functional website example made with AngularJS